WeR-stats/workshop-setup_cloud_machine_data_science/README.md

     ~~~
     sudo apt-get -y install mysql-server
     ~~~
-  - secure root login:
+  - secure root login and other option:
     ~~~
     sudo mysql_secure_installation
     ~~~
     skip the first question, then insert a strong new password for *root*, and finally answer **Yes** to all the remaining questions.
-  - login as root, when asked enter the password you choose in the step before:
+  - login as root (when asked, enter the password you choose in the previous step):
     ~~~
     sudo mysql -u root -p
     ~~~